OLGON92/Animal-Shelter-API.Solution/README.md

 #### HTTP Request Structure
 This is the http request structure.
 * Please note that this request structure is for API's that use versioning.
-For an API that doesn't use versioning you would make it look more like this '/api/{component}'
+For an API that doesn't use versioning you would make it look more like this for GET and POST'/api/{component}' or '/api/{component}/{id}' for GET, PUT, and DELETE.
 ```
 GET /api/{version}/{component}
 POST /api/{version}/{component}